Newborn Photography – Tips for expecting parents

 The investment in professional newborn photography

 An investment in a newborn photographer doesn’t just include their time at the session or what you get at the end, it includes the whole experience.
 On average this is 16 hours or more.
-That experience starts well before you even pick up the phone and continues beyond delivery of your images.
+That experience starts well before you even pick up the phone and continues beyond the delivery of your images.

 Pick up the phone and talk to the photographer